celaut-project/celaut-architecture/README.md

 Reputation systems allow users, nodes, and services to create a social ecosystem upon which to make decisions.
 For nodes, they need to know which peers they can trust to request the execution of services.
 For users, who execute services, it helps them determine which services will perform best for the task they wish to carry out.

-In *Cel-aut*, reputation is represented as records on Ledgers, which represent an opinion.
+In *Celaut*, reputation is represented as records on Ledgers, which represent an opinion.

 In the case of services, their deterministic nature provides a different perspective on their reputation compared to nodes.
 A reputation proof (a record) published some time ago may hold the same value as a current one regarding a service (this is true when the service does not interact with networks, which is the default form of a service, completely isolated).